 Calculate property stamp duty

-When buying a property over a certain price, stamp duty is payable to the HMRC 14 days from the date of completion or a fine may be imposed.
+When buying a property over a certain price, stamp duty is payable to the HMRC 14 days from the date of completion, or a fine may be imposed.
 Your solicitor or legal adviser should take care of this for you and ensure you don’t miss the deadline.
 Some buyers prefer to add on the SDLT amount to their mortgage loan.
 You should speak to your mortgage provider to ascertain whether this is an option.

 Stamp Duty Land Tax (SDLT) is a progressive tax paid when purchasing a freehold, leasehold or shared ownership residential property over £250,000 in England, Northern Ireland and Wales (separate Land and Buildings Transaction Tax in Scotland).